His father-in-law, Donald Phinney Gregg,

 George A. Pillsbury / Ancestry.comMary Pillsbury Lord (Mrs. Oswald Bates Lord) was a director of the National Citizens Committee for the World Health Organization in 1964.
 Her husband was a member of Skull & Bones class of 1926, and her son, Winston Lord, the former chairman of the Council on Foreign Relations, is a member of S&B class of 1959.
 She is also the mother-in-law of Bette Bao Lord.
 Fellow directors included Basil O'Connor, president of the National Foundation; Harold S. Diehl of the American Cancer Society; and Howard A. Rusk.

-National Citizens Committee for the World Health Organization, Final Board Meeting, 1964 / tobacco documentIn 1974, Mrs. Lord was on the Board of Directors of the American Association for World Health, Inc., the US Committee for the World Health Organization.
+National Citizens Committee for the World Health Organization, Final Board Meeting, 1964 / UCSF-LegacyIn 1974, Mrs. Lord was on the Board of Directors of the American Association for World Health, Inc., the US Committee for the World Health Organization.
 Fellow directors included Leona Baumgartner; Walter G. James, Vice President for Public Education of the American Cancer Society; George Baehr of the Health Insurance Plan of Greater New York; and Howard A. Rusk.

 splinter group of "progressive" Republicans headed by Charles P. Taft,

 S&B 1918 (19 Republicans Join Party Progressives.
-New York Times,
+New York

 Apr.
 15, 1965.)
-Other members included Walter N. Thayer, who was a
+Other members included Walter N. Thayer,

 member of the Ash Council that created the U.S. Environmental